maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/multiple_axes_and_subplots.md

 ---

-It's worthwhile looking at the figure dictionary again, to see how the traces were '*appended*' to their subplots
+It's worthwhile, again, if you're interested, looking at the figure dictionary again, to see how the traces were '*appended*' to their subplots

 ```python